plncmm/acm_health_msen/README.md

 #  Nested Named Entity Recognition in the Chilean Waiting List corpus.
-Code for the paper Automatic extraction of nested entities in clinical referrals in Spanish.
+Source code for the paper: Automatic extraction of nested entities in clinical referrals in Spanish.
 This repository contains brat to conll transformation and MSEN code.

 ## Install